Colorado Rockies vs Washington Nationals - July 24, 2019 Recap

-Rendon's drive off Carlos Estevez (1-1) was the difference in the opener, a makeup of Monday's postponement.
-Adam Eaton also hit a solo shot for the Nationals.
+Rendon smacked the first pitch from reliever Carlos Estevez (1-1) just over the wall in left-center for his 21st home run to open the seventh, a shot that was reviewed and upheld.

+''When you watch him hit, he gets ready to hit,'' Nationals manager Dave Martinez said. ''On every pitch, he looks like he's ready.
+He might be fooled with a slider, but he gives himself a chance to take a good swing on every pitch.
+No different today.''

-Wander Suero (3-5) worked a scoreless seventh, Fernando Rodney escaped a two-on, one-out jam in the eighth and Doolittle closed it out.
+Wander Suero (3-5) worked a scoreless seventh, Fernando Rodney escaped a two-on, one-out jam in the eighth and Sean Doolittle closed it out for his 22nd save in 26 tries.

+Colorado has dropped eight of nine and 15 of 18 to slide seven games under .500 for the first time since April 15.

+''You want to get and stay in contention, because that's our expectation, and right now it's not happening, so it's frustrating,'' manager Bud Black said. ''I think the best word is frustrating, but it's not going to take the fight out of this group.''

 TRAINER'S ROOM

-Rockies: RHP Jon Gray left the opener after yielding a run in four innings, departing because of the effects of a right calf injury suffered when Dozier's line drive hit his leg in the second.
-X-rays were negative on Gray, and he said he anticipates making his next start. ...
-RHP Yency Almonte was added as Colorado's 26th man for the doubleheader.
+Rockies: RHP Yency Almonte, who is 0-0 with a 4.02 ERA in 10 appearances, was added as Colorado's 26th man for the doubleheader.

-Nationals: Washington summoned INF Adrian Sanchez as its 26th man. ...
-Between games, Washington optioned RHP Erick Fedde, who allowed a run in four innings in the first game, to Double-A Harrisburg and recalled C Raudy Read from Triple-A Fresno.
-Read flied out as a pinch-hitter in the seventh.
+Nationals: Washington summoned INF Adrian Sanchez as its 26th man.
+Sanchez is hitting .200 (4 for 20) in 18 games with the Nationals this season. .
+Between games, Washington optioned Fedde to Double-A Harrisburg and recalled C Raudy Read from Triple-A Fresno.

 ROOM TO SPREAD OUT

-Washington announced an attendance of 14,628 for the opener, the smallest crowd to watch a Nationals home game since 14,520 saw the Nationals beat Houston on April 18, 2012.
+Washington announced an attendance of 14,628, the smallest crowd to watch a Nationals home game since 14,520 saw the Nationals beat Houston on April 18, 2012.

 UP NEXT